koussay0/RESTful-APIs-with-Express.js-BackEnd-Track-/README.md

 └── README.md

 ## Start the Server
-Development (with live reloading): npm run dev

-## Production:
-npm start
-or, node server.js
+node server.js
+or, npm start (not tested)

 # Server runs by default on:
 http://localhost:3001